lse-ds105/ds105a-project-chadgpt/docs/index.md

 We also made another interesting observation that many posts have exactly the same upvote ratio (down to 10 decimal places).
 The upvote ratio was also always close to a whole number (e.g. 0.9501963125).
 This could be due to normalisation or rounding errors on Reddit.

-Follow the link on each point (using **cmd+click/ ctrl+click**) to find the recipe that is both well-received and meets your nutritional goals!
+Follow the link on each point (using **cmd+click/ ctrl+click**) to find a recipe that is both well-received and meets your nutritional goals!

 <iframe src="upvote_ratio_vs_bbcgf_rating" style="width:100%; height:700px; border:none;">